Tame fields, Graded Rings and Finite Complete Sequences of Key Polynomials: Introduction

 In this paper we present a link between the concept of tame field and the study of graded rings and complete sequences of key polynomials.
 Connections between tame fields and key polynomials were already studied for example in \cite{duttakuhlmannTameKeyPoly}, where complete sequences of key polynomials are constructed over tame fields.
 Here, we propose a necessary and sufficient condition for a valued field to be tame in terms of the mentioned objects.

-One of the main results of this paper is the following.
-For a valued field $(K,v)$, denote by $ {\rm gr}(K)$ its associated graded ring (see definition in Section \ref{GradedRingsKx}).
-We say that $ {\rm gr}(K)$ is perfect if the Frobenius endomorphism on $ {\rm gr}(K)$ is surjective (see Section \ref{GradedRings}).

-\begin{Result}(Theorem \ref{teoTameiffGradedRingPerfFiniteSeqKP}) Let $(K, v)$ be a valued field.
-Then $(K,v)$ is a tame field if and only if $ {\rm gr}(K)$ is perfect and every simple algebraic extension $(L\mid K, v)$ admits a finite complete sequence of key polynomials. \end{Result}

-In order to prove this theorem, we need to study necessary and sufficient conditions for a simple valued field extension to admit a finite complete sequence of key polynomials.
+In order to achieve this characterization of tame fields, we will study necessary and sufficient conditions for a simple valued field extension to admit a finite complete sequence of key polynomials.
 For a simple algebraic valued field extension $(L\mid K, v)$, with $L=K(\eta)$, consider the induced valuation $\nu(f):=v(f(\eta))$ on $K[x]$.
 Denote by $\Psi_m$ the set of all key polynomials of the same degree $m$.
 We will say that $\Psi_m$ \textit{admits a maximum} (with respect to $\nu$) if $\nu(\Psi_m):=\{\nu(Q)\mid Q\in \Psi_m\}$ admits a maximal element.

-\begin{Result}(Proposition \ref{lemSeqFinitaComplEPsimCommax}) Let $(L\mid K, v)$ be a simple algebraic extension and let $\nu$ be the induced valuation on $K[x]$.
-Then $\nu$ admits a finite complete sequence of key polynomials if and only if for every $m\geq 1$ either $\Psi_m$ is empty or it admits a maximum. \end{Result}
+The key to prove our main result will be Proposition \ref{lemSeqFinitaComplEPsimCommax}: it states that $\nu$ in the above conditions admits a finite complete sequence of key polynomials if and only if for every $m\geq 1$ either $\Psi_m$ is empty or it admits a maximum.
+In particular, this means that $\nu$ admits a complete sequence without \textit{limit key polynomials}.